Project: New England REZ - Place Management

 Project background:

-The New England Renewable Energy Zone (NE REZ) Transmission Project includes more than 380km of transmission lines and four energy hubs covering 10 local government areas.
+The New England Renewable Energy Zone (NE REZ) project includes more than 380km of transmission lines, four energy hubs and proposed transport corridors collectively covering 10 local government areas.
 The largest planned REZ by capacity, it has been declared a critical state significant infrastructure (CSSI) project by the NSW Minister for Planning and Public Spaces as it is considered ‘essential for the State for economic, environmental or social reasons’.

 Project Outcome: